-Tortuguero is a national park in the North Caribbean of Costa Rica that is famous for the wildlife, turtles and canals.
+Tortuguero is a national park in the North Caribbean famous for wildlife, turtles and canals.
 Overnight tours are usually 1 night, two days for $140 per person.
 Or you can go on your own (find out how to get to Tortuguero here).

-Bocas del Toro is an archipelago of islands off the coast of Panama, it’s just a quick boat ride away from the Siaxaola border so it’s a popular destination for those who want to add another country to their list.
+Bocas del Toro is an archipelago of islands off the coast of Panama, a quick boat ride away from the Siaxaola border.
+It’s a popular overnight trip to add another country to their list.
 The main island is Isla Colon and it’s pretty much a big party island.
-You can take boat trips to other islands such as Starfish beach, Bird Island, and Red Frog Beach.
+You can take boat trips to other islands though.
 Tours are usually 2 nights and 3 days for $199 per person.

 Although snorkeling isn’t doable all year long, this is an amazing area to snorkel when the weather conditions are right.
-Cahuita National Park is home to some of the biggest coral reefs in Costa Rica and there are also excellent scuba diving spots.
+Cahuita National Park is home to some of the biggest coral reefs in Costa Rica!
+There are also excellent scuba diving spots.
 Since the Caribbean weather can be a bit finicky, you will need to research conditions first.

 September and October are the summer months in the Caribbean and on a sunny, clear day with no wind, you can see tropical fish, turtles, coral and lots of other marine animals!